 Energy security and climate neutrality can only be achieved if the European Union relies on a robust and fully interconnected internal electricity market and a well-functioning carbon market.
 The European Council discussed how to take work forward on monitoring and optimising their functioning.
 It invites the Commission to take any necessary initiatives by May 2022, also taking into account the final ACER and ESMA reports.

 NOTE

-From: General Secretariat of the Council necessary initiative
+From: General Secretariat of the Counc To: Delegations

-To: Delegations reports.

 Subject: European Council meeting (24 and 25 March 2022)

 - Conclusions